geosolutions-it/http-proxy/readme.md

 ## Release process

-This Project follow the same convention of GeoStore [Release process](https://github.com/geosolutions-it/geostore/wiki/Release-Process)
+This Project follow the same convention of GeoStore

+- *Cut the major release branch* : run the [Cut release branch](https://github.com/geosolutions-it/http-proxy/actions/workflows/cut-major-branch.yml) workflow.
+- After proper tests has been done, you can create a stable version following the same steps of [Release process](https://github.com/geosolutions-it/geostore/wiki/Release-Process)

 ## Relevant Workflows